-Susan K. Alexander is a partner in the Firm's San Francisco office and focuses on federal appeals of securities fraud class actions.
-With over 26 years of federal appellate experience, she has argued on behalf of defrauded investors in circuit courts throughout the United States.
-Representative results include
+Suzi Alexander is a partner in the Firm's San Francisco office.
+Her practice specializes in federal appeals of securities fraud class actions on behalf of investors.
+With nearly 30 years of federal appellate experience. she has argued on behalf of defrauded investors in circuit courts throughout the United States.
+Among her most